Twometer/fibers/README.md

 `config`: Example configuration for a Fibers server

-`lib`: JavaScript library for simple development of clients
+`lib`: JavaScript library for simple development of clients.
+Install with `npm i @twometer/fiberlib`

 `docs`: Markdown documentation sources